lasyalv/luxury-ambassador-event-study-engine/README.md

 ## Methodology

-1. **Market Model:** We first establish normal stock behavior by regressing each firm’s returns against the market index (CAPM/Market Model) using OLS regression (`conscientiateam.com`).
+1. **Market Model:** We first establish normal stock behavior by regressing each firm’s returns against the market index (CAPM/Market Model) using OLS regression.
 This yields expected returns for each day based on market movements.
 2. **Abnormal Returns:** For each event, we calculate Abnormal Return (AR) on day _t_ as:
 AR<sub>it</sub> = R<sub>it</sub> – (α + β·R<sub>mt</sub>),
 where R<sub>it</sub> is the actual return and R<sub>mt</sub> is the market return.